Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.08 Javascript Expressions in JSX Practice/README.md

 In the JSX, we use curly braces to insert JavaScript expressions.
 For example, in the first paragraph, we insert the `name` constant inside curly braces to display "Created by Angela".

 Similarly, we insert the `year` constant inside the second paragraph for the copyright.

+## Making the Year Dynamic

+The challenging part is to avoid hardcoding the year.
+Instead, we want to use JavaScript to fetch the current year dynamically.

+If you are unsure how to do this, Google "get the current year in JavaScript".
+This leads us to create a new `Date()` object and call its `getFullYear()` method.

+The `getFullYear()` method returns the year of the specified date.
+By creating a new `Date()` object without arguments, we get the current date and time.